 Which camp are you in when it comes to cilantro?

 Personally, I don’t remember eating the fresh herb until my young adult years.
 As a cilantro lover, that’s an atrocity!

 I love the crisp texture and the hint of lemon.
 I enjoy cilantro in salsa, curry, spring rolls, and as a base for pesto.
 Lately I’ve been using it to make a garlicky chimichurri (recipe below).
 Yum!

 And don’t forget fish tacos!
 Cilantro makes a fish taco.

 But my favorite place for cilantro is my morning green smoothie.

-Before you scrunch up your nose, consider that the beauty of cilantro lies not only in its refreshing flavor (for those of us in the love category), but also in it’s powerful health benefits.
-Among them are its abilities to help remove heavy metals from the body.
+Before you scrunch up your nose, consider that the beauty of cilantro lies not only in its refreshing flavor (for those of us in the love category), but also in its powerful health benefits.
+Among them are its ability to help transport heavy metals from the body.

 Cilantro has been considered the “poor man’s chelation treatment”.
 And chelation—the removal of heavy metals from the bloodstream—is what we all need right now, as we transition into spring and begin to support the body’s most powerful pathways of detoxification.